Krabby24/Krabby24/README.md

 `Python` · `Multi-agent` · `Adversarial AI` · `Research`

 ### 🎮 Phishy
-Multiplayer browser game about phishing awareness.
+Multiplayer browser game, the LLM makes a non-trivial question and you have to guess the correct answer, betting on the best ones.
 Real-time rooms, Socket.io backend, built for fun and education.
 `JavaScript` · `Node.js` · `Socket.io` · `Multiplayer`